Why Study Physics?

 Physics Minor

 The Physics Minor program provides an introduction to the theoretical and experimental aspects of the field.
-This program requires 4.0 FCE courses in Physics.
+This program requires 4.0 FCE of courses in physics.

 Biological Physics Specialist

-Our Biological Physics Specialist programs have the same goals as the Physics Specialist program, but with a focus on Biological Physics.
+Our Biological Physics Specialist programs have the same goals as the Physics Specialist program, but with a focus on the physical principles relevant to an understanding of biological systems.
 There are four different streams depending on the student’s interest (Physiology, Biochemistry, Immunology, Advanced Physics).

-The program requires 12.0 FCE courses in Physics, Mathematics, Chemistry, and Biology.
+The program requires 12.0 FCE of courses in physics, mathematics, chemistry, and biology.
 It also requires:

-Additional 2.5 FCE courses in Biochemistry for the Biochemistry stream
+Additional 2.5 FCE of courses in biochemistry for the Biochemistry stream

-Additional 2.5 FCE courses in Physiology for the Physiology stream
+Additional 2.5 FCE of courses in physiology for the Physiology stream

-Additional 2.5 FCE courses in Immunology and Statistics for the Immunology stream
+Additional 2.5 FCE of courses in immunology and statistics for the Immunology stream

-Additional 1.5 FCE courses in Physics, Mathematics, and an additional 1.0 FCE in Biochemistry/Physiology for the Advanced Physics stream
+Additional 1.5 FCE of courses in physics, mathematics, and an additional 1.0 FCE in biochemistry/physiology for the Advanced Physics stream

 Physics and Philosophy Specialist

-The Physics and Philosophy Specialist is a Joint program with the Department of Philosophy).
-This program explores the interplay between Physics and Philosophy, with a particular focus on Quantum Mechanics.
-Physics has deep historical roots in natural philosophy and many aspects of contemporary Physics raise profound philosophical questions about the nature of reality.
-The interdisciplinary Physics and Philosophy Program allows the student to engage with both Physics and Philosophy at their deepest levels, and to more fully explore the connections between them.
+The Physics and Philosophy Specialist is a joint program with the Department of Philosophy.
+This program explores the interplay between physics and philosophy, with a particular focus on quantum mechanics.
+Physics has deep historical roots in natural philosophy and many aspects of contemporary physics raise profound philosophical questions about the nature of reality.
+The interdisciplinary Physics and Philosophy Program allows the student to engage with both physics and philosophy at their deepest levels, and to more fully explore the connections between them.
+It requires 15.0 FCE.